gravitee-io/gravitee-api-management/bower_components/Chart.js/docs/03-Line-Chart.md

 pointHoverBorderColor | `Color or Array<Color>` | Point border color when hovered pointHoverBorderWidth | `Number or Array<Number>` | Border width of point when hovered pointStyle | `String, Array<String>, Image, Array<Image>` | The style of point.
 Options are 'circle', 'triangle', 'rect', 'rectRot', 'cross', 'crossRot', 'star', 'line', and 'dash'.
-If the option is an image, that image is drawn on the canvas using `drawImage`.
+If the option is an image, that image is drawn on the canvas using `drawImage`. showLine | `Boolean` | If false, the line is not drawn for this dataset spanGaps | `Boolean` | If true, lines will be drawn between points with no or null data

 An example data object using these attributes is shown below.
 ```javascript